JosephusPaye/noodle/extension/README.md

 # Noodle the extension

-Noodle the extension uses a browser extension to integrate the Noodle editor directly into a webpage, replacing a rich-text editor with the Markdown editor.
+Noodle the extension uses a browser extension to integrate the Noodle editor directly into a webpage, replacing another rich-text editor with Noodle's Markdown editor.

 For now, it's integrated with [Blackboard Learn](https://uonline.newcastle.edu.au/) version 3800.9.0, the one used at the [University of Newcastle](https://newcastle.edu.au).